Mary Anna Custis Lee: Marriage and later life

 War is inevitable, and there is no telling when it will burst around you ...
 You have to move and make arrangements to go to some point of safety which you must select.
 The Mount Vernon plate and pictures ought to be secured.
 Keep quiet while you remain, and in your preparations ...
 May God keep and preserve you and have mercy on all our people.

 Lee and her daughters initially moved among the several family plantations.
 In May 1862, she was caught at her son Rooney's White House plantation in New Kent County behind the Federal lines, as Union forces moved up the York and the Pamunkey rivers toward Richmond.
 The Union commander, George B. McClellan, allowed her passage through the lines in order to take up residence in Richmond—the city which was also McClellan's campaign goal.

 Lee and her daughters settled at 707 East Franklin Street in Richmond for a time.
 The family next moved to the plantation estate of the Cocke family at Bremo Bluff, where they sought refuge until after the end of the war in November 1865.

 After the war, the Lees lived in Powhatan County for a short time before moving to Lexington.
 Robert E. Lee became president of the Washington College, later renamed Washington and Lee University.

-Mary Anna Custis Lee visited her beloved Arlington House one last time in 1873, a few months before her death.
+Arlington House was seized by the United States federal government after the war to allow for the creation of Arlington National Cemetery.
+Lee attempted to regain ownership of her family home by writing to "friends, relatives, newspaper editors, and politicians," to no avail.
+Similarly, she was never able to regain ownership of family heirlooms that had once belonged to George Washington.
+Lee visited Arlington House one last time in 1873, a few months before her death.
 She was unable to leave her horse carriage due to her debilitating rheumatoid arthritis, hardly recognizing the estate except for a few old oaks and some of the trees that she and Robert had planted.

+In her later life she would begin writing her memoirs, often ranting against the "theft, murder, and arson" committed by Union troops in them.
+She would also make paintings which she would sell for Confederate charities.

-Mary Anna Custis Lee died at the age of 66, surviving her famous husband by three years.
-She is buried next to him in the Lee family crypt at University Chapel on the campus of Washington and Lee University.
+Mary Anna Custis Lee died at the age of 66 in 1873, surviving her husband by three years.
+She was buried next to him in the Lee family crypt at University Chapel on the campus of Washington and Lee University.